omar-ebrahim/SoundexProcessor/README.md

 ## How to install:

-Download and load into Visual Studio (this was compiled on Visual Studio Community 2017).
+Download and load the solution into Visual Studio (this was compiled on Visual Studio Community 2017).
+Alternatively if you don't want to add another solution to your project, download the [SoundexProcessor.dll](https://github.com/omar-ebrahim/SoundexProcessor/tree/master/DLLs) and add as a reference to your project instead.

 Feel free to add this to your own projects, either private or commercial.

 ## How to use